Badger culling in the United Kingdom: Response

-Policing

-In the 2013/2014 cull, police from forces including Sussex, Warwickshire, Cornwall, and the Metropolitan Police were brought in to help with policing, but the police have said that in the 2014/2015 cull, the focus will be on more community policing with local officers on patrol.
+In the 2013–2014 cull, police from forces including Sussex, Warwickshire, Cornwall, and the Metropolitan Police were brought in to help with policing, but the police have that in the 2014–2015 cull, the focus will be on more community policing with local officers on patrol.
 "It will be very focused on Gloucestershire officers dealing will local issues."

-Post-2020
+End of badger culling

-On 26 June 2024, Steve Reed (Shadow Secretary of State for Environment, Food and Rural Affairs) said the Labour Party would no longer be looking to end the badger cull immediately if they win the upcoming General Election.
-Instead, they would allow existing licences to run until they expire in 2026.
+On 26 June 2024, Steve Reed (Shadow Secretary of State for Environment, Food and Rural Affairs) said the Labour Party would no longer be looking to end the badger cull immediately if they win the upcoming general election.
+Instead, they would allow existing licences to run until they expire.
 This sparked criticism from environmental groups who have suggested this would need to be subject to judicial review, as the Labour party had labelled the badger cull as "ineffective" in combatting bTB in their manifesto, thereby potentially contradicting the Protection of Badgers Act 1992 by allowing the culling of a protected species without acknowledging any effectiveness in disease control.

+The final badger culling license was issued in 2024 to a culler in Cumbria in the northwest of England.
+By May 2026, the only licenses left were not intended to be used, thus meaning no more badger culling was ongoing in the United Kingdom, with the practice to officially end upon the expiry of the last contract in 2028.
+However, the Badger Trust expressed concern that remaining contracts could be—and were being—used to continue culling badgers.